A rational look at punishment in dog training

-- Are you a dog professional having to frequently position yourself in that minefield of a subject?
+- Are you a dog professional having to frequently position yourself in that minefield of a topic?

-- Are you confused about, firmly against, or have reservations about gentle training methods?
+- Are you confused about, firmly against, or have reservations about force-free training methods?

-- Are you, like me, a dedicated advocate for gentle methods?
+- Are you, like me, an advocate for force-free training?